 Conversation suddenly ceased, as if by mutual agreement.
 They were content, walking the silent streets of lastday, ignored by other pedestrians.
 The festival would end at dawn, the new year begin.
 Time enough later for the Atare twins to face leaving; the Gerrymander did not raise until prime.

 There was something strange in the brilliant crimson orange of starset.
-Tay felt it, but could not single it out.
-Zair also seemed restless, but animals often noticed more than-- The air was different, heavier.
+Tay felt it but could not single it out.
+Zair also seemed restless.
+The air was different, heavier.
 She heard frequencies that were not familiar.
 Teloa stopped walking and faced the starset.
 She looked beyond it, above it, waiting for final, irrevocable proof.

-"Tay?
-Teloa?"
+"Tay?"
 It was Liel, who spoke to the twins and then hurried back to Teloa.

 The off-worlder felt her puzzlement giving way to fear.
-Still faint, but growing, the pain growing in her head--Gods, not again.
+Still faint, but growing, the pain growing in her head-- Gods, not again.
 I cannot, not again--

 "Do you hear it?"
 Tay's voice was scarcely a whisper.